marekolsak/gpu-ratemeter/README.md

 - `-lean`: don't test 8bpp, 16bpp, and rgb10a2 image formats
 - `-filter=STRING`: only run subtests containing this exact string; if `STRING` ends with $, the subtest name must end with it
 - `-format=STRING`: only test image formats containing this exact string; if `STRING` ends with $, the format name must end with it
+- `-rdna4ts`: a mostly functional workaround for broken timestamps on RDNA 4 (it slightly reduces perf)

 ### `pixbw`: Color Buffer Write Bandwidth (GB/s)